Learn Before

 Benefits of Distributed Representations

-Can have a statistical advantage when an apparently complicated structure can be compactly represented with a small number of parameters.
-Some traditional nondistributed learning algorithms generalize only due to the smoothness assumption, which states that if uvu \approx v, then the target function ff to be learned has the property that f(u)f(v)f(u) \approx f(v) in general, which is useful, but suffers from the curse of dimensionality.
+Distributed representations can provide a statistical advantage when an apparently complicated structure can be compactly represented with a small number of parameters.
+In contrast, some traditional nondistributed learning algorithms generalize only due to the smoothness assumption, which states that if uvu \approx v, then the target function ff to be learned has the property that f(u)f(v)f(u) \approx f(v) in general.
+While this assumption is useful, it suffers from the curse of dimensionality.

 0